KanarekApp/flutter_map_fast_markers/README.md

 # flutter_map_fast_markers
-A faster solution for Markers in flutter_map when you need *a lot* of them
+A [blazing-fast](https://twitter.com/acdlite/status/974390255393505280) solution for Markers in flutter_map when you need *a lot* of them

 ## Why?
 Original `flutter_map` Markers are cool if you use ~200 of them.
 You give them a builder with standard Flutter widget,